cryptomator/cryptomator/README.md

 This will build all the jars and bundle them together with their OS-specific dependencies under `target`.
 This can now be used to build native packages.

+## Error:

+If on unlock a vault any of these faults occur follow the steps

+### GH1B:GH1B:JCKJ on Windows

+- In File Exporer Navigatate to `%ProgramFiles%\Cryptomator`
+- Right click `PatchWebDAV.bat` and select __Run as administrator__ from the context menu

+You should be able to unlock the vault.

 ## License

 This project is dual-licensed under the GPLv3 for FOSS projects as well as a commercial license for independent software vendors and resellers.
 If you want to modify this application under different conditions, feel free to contact our support team.